-There is a huge chance that both you and your employees have already used Google and Microsoft applications.
-Both of these services offer free variants for individual users who set up a Gmail or Microsoft account.
+There is a chance that you and your employees have already used Google and Microsoft applications, as these services offer free variants for individual users who set up a Gmail or Microsoft account.

-Private variants offer the same applications and functions, but do not provide several key business solutions:
+Private variants offer the same applications and functions but do not provide several critical business solutions: